"

 Exercises

-- Think back to your working question from section 2.1.
-Which type of research—exploratory, descriptive, or explanatory—best describes your working question?
+• Which type of research—exploratory, descriptive, or explanatory—best describes your working question?

-- Try writing a question about your topic that fits with each type of research.
+• Try writing a question about your topic that fits with each type of research.

 Another consideration in starting a research project is whether the question is important enough to answer.
 For the researcher, answering the question should be important enough to put in the effort and time required to complete a research project.
 As we discussed in section 2.1, you should choose a topic that is important to you—one you wouldn’t mind learning about for at least a few months, if not a few years.
 Time is your most precious resource as a student.
 Make sure you dedicate it to topics and projects you consider genuinely important.

 Your research question should also be contribute to the larger expanse of research in that area.
 For example, if your research question is “does cognitive behavioral therapy (CBT) effectively treat depression?” you are a few decades late to be asking that question.
 Hundreds of scientists have published articles demonstrating its effectiveness in treating depression.
 However, a student interested in learning more about CBT can still find new areas to research.
-Perhaps there is a new population—for example, older adults in a nursing home—or a new problem—like mobile phone addiction—for which there is little research on the impact of CBT.
+Perhaps there is a new population—for example, older adults in a nursing home—or a new problem—like mobile phone-based gambling addiction—for which there is little research on the impact of CBT.

 Your research project should contribute something new to social science.
 It should address a gap in what we know and what is written in the literature.
 This can seem intimidating for students whose projects involve learning a totally new topic.
 How could I add something new when other researchers have studied this for decades?
 Trust us, by thoroughly reviewing the existing literature, you can find new and unresolved research questions to answer.
 Google Scholar’s motto at the bottom of their search page is “stand on the shoulders of giants.”
 Social science research rests on the work of previous scholars, and builds off of what they discovered to learn more about the social world.
 Ensure that your question will bring our scientific understanding of your topic to new heights.

 Research projects, obviously, do not need to address all aspects of a problem.
 As social workers, our goal in enacting social justice isn’t to accomplish it all in one semester (or even one lifetime).
 Our goal is to move the world in the right direction and make small, incremental progress.
-We encourage all students to think about how they will make their work accessible and relevant to the broader public and use their results to promote change.

 Key Takeaways

-- Social work researchers should identify a target population and understand how their project will impact them.
+• Social work researchers should identify a target population and understand how their project will impact them.

-- Research projects can be exploratory, descriptive, evaluative, or a combination therein.
+• Research projects can be exploratory, descriptive, evaluative, or a combination therein.
 While you are likely still exploring your topic, you may settle on another type of research, particularly if your topic has been previously addressed extensively in the literature.

-- Your research project should be important to you, fill a gap or address a controversy in the scientific literature, and make a difference for your target population and broader society.
+• Your research project should be important to you, fill a gap or address a controversy in the scientific literature, and make a difference for your target population and broader society.

 Exercises

-- State why your working question is an important one to answer, keeping in mind that your statement should address the scientific literature, target population, and the social world.
+• State why your working question is an important one to answer, keeping in mind that your statement should address the scientific literature, target population, and the social world

 Learning Objectives